Code-Institute-Submissions/Lee-moran-BattleShips_AprResub/README.md

 - Selecting a row first between 1-9
 - Select a column A-J
 - Grid area 9 x 9
-- Sink all 6 random postioned ships to win.
+- Sink all 9 random postioned ships to win.
-- Lose if all ships arent sunk
+- Lose if all ships arent sunk or run out of bullets
 - A HIT is identified by an X
 - A MISS is identified by an -
-- Water represented by ' '
+- Water represented by | |

 Input your shot eg (5,B) note the capitale letter for columns.